Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### What You'll Build

-By the end of this lab you will have an **end-to-end streaming Time Series Analysis solution**, with a front-end application deployed using Streamlit in Snowflake.
+By the end of this lab you will have an **end-to-end streaming Time Series Analysis solution**, with a front-end application deployed using **Streamlit in Snowflake**.

 <img src="assets/streamlit_video_summary.gif" />